mohit065/VR_Project1_MohitNaik_IMT2022076/README.md

 - **Neural Network** achieved an accuracy of **91.0%**

 #### Part B
+- The CNN model gave the highest accuracy of 97% compared to the models present in the part A.
+- SVM and MLP may work well with smaller datasets.
+They donot capture the spatial feaures as CNN does which helps learning edge, texture, and shaper hierarchies through the convolution layers.
+- SVM and MLP require manual feature extraction which may not capture complex features efficiently.

 #### Part C
 All the methods mentioned are subject to error.
 This is due to the images having different lighting conditions, contrasts,